dongzhang84/Study_Notes/Docker_Notes.md

   $ docker rm <the-container-id>
   ```

-  Or stop and remove a container in a single command:
+  Or stop and remove a container in a single command (or do it from the Dashboard):

   ```
-  $ docker rm -rf <the-container-id>
+  $ docker rm -f <the-container-id>
   ```

 - Check all images